|

 The following image comparison illustrates this with an example of a partly sunlit flower.

-results achieved with Adobe Camera Raw Defaults and FDRCompressor:
+The RAW image is compared to the results achieved with Adobe Camera Raw Defaults and FDRCompressor:

 Please execute the following steps to reproduce the FDRCompressor result: